Otter 841

 Otter 841 (born c.
-2018), also known as Sea Otter 841, is a female southern sea otter (Enhydra lutris nereis) who attracted publicity in mid-2023 for her aggressive interactions with surfers and kayakers off the coast of Santa Cruz, California.
+2018), also known as Sea Otter 841, is a female southern sea otter (Enhydra lutris nereis) who began attracting awareness of her aggressive interactions with surfers and kayakers off the coast of Santa Cruz, California in mid-2023.

+Designation and nickname

+Otter 841 does not have an official given name since by convention zoologists usually apply non-generic names only to captive animals, but she has been nicknamed "Laverna" after the Roman goddess of thieves.

+Early life

-841 was born in captivity at the Coastal Science Campus of the University of California, Santa Cruz and raised at Monterey Bay Aquarium by her mother, Otter 723, with minimal human intervention.
+841 was born at the Coastal Science Campus of the University of California, Santa Cruz and raised at Monterey Bay Aquarium by her mother, Otter 723, with minimal human intervention.
 In June 2020 she was released into the wild at Moss Landing Wildlife Area.

+Coastal California

+Fame

+Otter 841 became a folk hero in Santa Cruz and on social media, inspiring anecdotes, merchandise sales, and a children's book.

+Motherhood

 In October 2023, it was confirmed that 841 had given birth to a pup.

+Disappearance and reappearance

-After not being sighted again for several months, she reappeared in the Santa Cruz area in May 2024.
+After not being sighted again for several months, 841 reappeared in the Santa Cruz area in May 2024.

+Possible imitators

 In October 2025, incidents involving otters seizing surfboards resurfaced in Santa Cruz.
-It was unknown whether 841 was the perpetrator or if she had inspired copycats, as otters are known to learn from one another.
+It is unknown whether 841 was the perpetrator or if she inspired copycats as otters are known to learn behaviors from one another.

-Otter 841 does not have an official personal name since by convention Zoologists typically assign proper names only to captive animals, but she has been nicknamed "Laverna" after the Roman goddess of thieves.